Date: You can apply between December 1, 2022 and January 15, 2023 by submitting an executive summary of your research.

 The first-place winner will be:

-(1) invited to present a webinar in 2021 as part of the GIF Education and Training Working Group webinar series, and
+(1) invited to present a webinar in 2023 or 2024 as part of the GIF Education and Training Working Group Webinar series, and

-(2) invited to attend the next GIF Symposium planned in 2022 (travel expenses will be reimbursed on the OECD NEA basis).
+(2) invited to attend a GIF event planned in 2024 (travel expenses will be reimbursed on the OECD NEA basis).